by Dr. Irv Bromberg, University of Toronto, Canada

 MoladParts = modulus( MoladFractionAsParts , PartsPerMinute )

-When announcing the molad time, state that the time is counted from mean sunset, not midnight.
+When announcing the molad moment, state that it is elapsed time counted from zero at (mean) sunset, not (mean) midnight.

-If a "civil" time adjustment is applied to the molad moment itself then the molad will land on the incorrect weekday 25% of the time.
+civil time adjustment is applied to the molad moment itself then in 25% of cases the molad will land on the incorrect (previous) weekday.

 Never apply Daylight Saving Time to a molad moment, otherwise the molad of Tishrei will sometimes land on or be postponed to the wrong weekday.